 1. Establish an estate plan

-Get help from the Law Office of Keoni Souza while you are still of sound mind and body.
-This is perhaps the most meaningful way to protect your assets because when you work with me, I'm not just putting in place form legal documents, but truly becoming a trusted advisor to your family.
-Be sure to choose your agents and trustees wisely, naming people who will know how to handle your financial affairs, as you would like, so it's important to have expert advice.
+Get help with an estate plan while you are still of sound mind and body.
+This is perhaps the most meaningful way to protect your assets.
+When you work with us, we're not just putting in place form legal documents, but truly becoming a trusted advisor to your family.
+You must choose your agents and trustees wisely, naming people who will know how to handle your financial affairs as you would like, so it's important to have expert advice.

 2. Select your health care agent and agent for finances